Clickport

 Restructure existing content.
 Move definitions and direct answers to the first 30% of every page.
 44% of all AI citations come from the introduction.
 If your key information is buried in paragraph 8, AI will not find it.

 Add data points.
-Pages with 19+ statistics average 5.4 citations versus 2.8 without.
+Pages with original data earn 4.1x more citations.
 Use specific numbers, dates, and named sources.
 "Email marketing has an average ROI of $36 per $1 spent (Litmus 2023)" is citable.
 "Email marketing has great ROI" is not.

 Unblock AI search crawlers.
 Check your robots.txt.
 If GPTBot, PerplexityBot, and OAI-SearchBot are disallowed, your content cannot appear in AI search results.
-73% of sites block AI crawlers, which means less competition for the 27% that allow them.
+The majority of sites block AI crawlers, which means less competition for those that allow them.

 Improve page speed.
 Pages with First Contentful Paint under 0.4 seconds earned 6.7 AI citations on average.
 Pages above 1.13 seconds earned 2.1.
 AI platforms favor fast-loading content.

 Engage on Reddit.
-Sites with significant Reddit presence averaged 5.3-5.5 citations versus 1.8 for sites with minimal Reddit activity.
+Sites with significant Reddit presence earn substantially more AI citations than those without.
 AI tools heavily cite Reddit for opinion-based and experiential queries.
 Answer questions in your niche.

 Enterprise engagement analytics tools that measure this depth start at $7,000 per year.
 Clickport gives you AI channel classification, engagement scoring, scroll depth, copy detection, and goal tracking at EUR 9 per month.
 Every feature at every tier.
 No separate AI analytics add-on.